 Oil companies' shares fall on OPEC output cut buzz

-Shares of oil and gas companies fell on Friday amid reports that OPEC and other major producers will announce fresh output cuts.
-Oil and Natural Gas Corporation's shares drop 1.39 per cent to Rs 127.35 per unit on the BSE.
+Shares of oil and gas companies fell on Friday amid reports that OPEC and other major producers are looking to finalise a deal to cut production.
+Oil and Natural Gas Corporation's shares fell 1.71 per cent to Rs 126.60 per unit on the BSE and 1.86 per cent to Rs 126.50 on the NSE.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)